-Instead, Lincoln and the Adult Novelty Store, in keeping with the theme of this blog, is a historical detective story about Oscar Wilde, and the title, I assure you, is an ideal headline.
+Instead, Lincoln and the Adult Novelty Store, in keeping with the theme of this blog, is a historical detective story about Oscar Wilde.

 The first task when examining Wilde’s tour stops is to establish the location for his lectures.
 In this case, it is the lecture which took place on April 24, 1882 in the city of—which I sense you anticipate—Lincoln, the state capital of Nebraska.

 The few contemporary newspaper reports that exist of Wilde’s lecture in Lincoln name ‘City Hall’ as the venue, although one report cites the (lower case) ‘opera house’.
 Neither of these is entirely wrong, but neither alone allows us to be definitively correct.

 Confusion arises if one takes City Hall to mean Lincoln’s first City Hall (or its more recent alternative name ‘Old City Hall’), a building extant at 920 O Street.
 Completed 1879 as a Post Office and Courthouse, it later served as the seat of the Lincoln city government for 62 years.
 However, on his American tour, Wilde typically did not lecture in municipal office buildings, and, besides, City Hall did not house an auditorium.
 So we can rule out that City Hall.

 The report of an opera house, however, would appear to indicate that, as usual, Wilde did lecture in a theater setting.
-But if it were an opera house, which one?
+But if it were an opera house, which one would it be?
 It could not have been the main Opera House in Lincoln (formerly Hallo’s and later Funke Opera House), because that vebiue was engaged on the night of Wilde’s lecture by a troupe of minstrels.

 So, for over a century, the scant evidence has been unconvincing, and Wilde’s lecture venue in Lincoln remained unknown or misinterpreted.
 It is only following recent demolition work in Lincoln, that it is possible to identify the location here for the first time.

 It was never this hot